Morrison & Co: Infratil Australia Limited

-Morrison & Co also managed Infratil Australia Limited from its founding in 1994 until 31 July 2000 when the fund was subject to a takeover by the Australian Infrastructure Fund.
+Morrison also managed Infratil Australia Limited from its founding in 1994 until 31 July 2000 when the fund was subject to a takeover by the Australian Infrastructure Fund.
 Prior to the takeover, Infratil Australia Limited owned stakes in Perth Airport, Darwin International Airport, Alice Springs Airport Territories Airports, Southern Hydro, and Port of Portland in Australia (Portland, Victoria).

 Utilities Trust of Australia

-In July 2018, Morrison & Co took over management of Utilities Trust of Australia (UTA) from Hastings Funds Management and its A$6bn portfolio of core infrastructure assets.
-This was a result of the sale of Hastings Fund Management by Westpac to Northill Capital in December 2017, which caused investors of the UTA who were unhappy with the sale to vote and terminate Hasting's mandate as manager.
+In July 2018, Morrison took over management of Utilities Trust of Australia (UTA) from Hastings Funds Management and its A$6bn portfolio of core infrastructure assets.
+This was a result of the sale of Hastings Fund Management by Westpac to Northill Capital in December 2017, which caused investors in UTA to vote and terminate Hasting's mandate as manager.

 UTA is an open-ended infrastructure fund established in 1994 and is one of Australia's first infrastructure investment funds.
 UTA has a globally diversified portfolio of quality assets and a track record of delivering strong returns with low volatility over time.
 This includes Australian Registry Investments, Perth Airport, TransGrid, Phoenix Natural Gas, South East Water.
 UTA also formerly owned M5 South West Motorway which it sold in 2019 and the former Sydney Light Rail owner Metro Transport Sydney.

 In 2021, UTA was rated by GRESB as one of the top ten infrastructure funds globally and the leading fund in Oceania for its ESG performance.

 New Zealand Superannuation Fund

-Morrison & Co was appointed to manage a global infrastructure mandate by the New Zealand Superannuation Fund in March 2006.
+Morrison was appointed to manage a global infrastructure mandate by the New Zealand Superannuation Fund in March 2006.

-The Morrison & Co Public Infrastructure Partnership Fund
+The Morrison Public Infrastructure Partnership Fund

-In 2009, Morrison & Co launched of the Public Infrastructure Partnership Fund (PIP Fund), New Zealand's first fund dedicated to investing in PPPs.
+In 2009, Morrison launched of the Public Infrastructure Partnership Fund (PIP Fund), New Zealand's first fund dedicated to investing in PPPs.

-The New Zealand Superannuation Fund is the cornerstone investor in the PIP Fund and Morrison & Co secured capital commitments from a number of New Zealand-based community trusts and institutional investors.
+The New Zealand Superannuation Fund is the cornerstone investor in the PIP Fund and Morrison secured capital commitments from a number of New Zealand-based community trusts and institutional investors.
 The PIP Fund has investment capacity to deliver around NZ$1 billion of social infrastructure under PPP structures.
 The New Zealand Social Infrastructure Fund was established in 2010 to enable private investors to participate in the PIP Fund.

-On 10 December 2015 Morrison & Co announced first financial close of PIP II a follow on Fund to the original PIP again focused on investing in NZ PPP's.
+On 10 December 2015 Morrison announced first financial close of PIP II a follow on Fund to the original PIP again focused on investing in NZ PPP's.
 The first PIP fund is fully invested in Hobsonville Point Primary and Secondary Schools, Melbourne Convention Centre PPP, Bendigo Hospital key health worker accommodation, University of Wollongong Student Accommodation, NZ Schools II PPP (four schools in Auckland, Canterbury and Queenstown) and Auckland Prison PPP.